Exxon Mobil, BP pull staff from Gulf ahead of Hurricane Michael

 Production platforms are permanently attached to the sea floor and cannot be moved.
 Rigs, used for exploration, can be towed out of harm’s way during a storm.

-Reporting by Gary McWilliams; editing by Jonathan Oatis
+Reporting by Gary McWilliams; editing by Jonathan Oatis and Dan Grebler